 The First Nations Parents Club was created to acknowledge and support the key role of parents in ensuring educational success for their children.
 It provides parents with information, support, and rewards for their efforts.
 This initiative involves the organization of locally-based Parents Clubs in First Nations communities in British Columbia.

 The First Nations Education Steering Committee and the First Nations Schools Association jointly coordinate the First Nations Parents Club, which has approximately 80 member clubs across the province.

-- Learn how to start a First Nations Parents Club or update Update your Club membership with the annual contact form
+- Learn how to start a First Nations Parents Club or update Update your Club membership with the annual contact form (required each year).

 What is your club up to?
 Send us an update and we’ll send your club books, board games or other items that you can use to promote your club locally.
 Email us